suika2engine/suika2/doc/tutorial.md

 ## Split script file

 It is difficult for authors to maintain a single large script file.
-We have a way to split script files.
+Hence, we have a way to split script files.

-Replace the content of `init.txt` as follows.
+Replace the contents of `init.txt` as follows:

 * init.txt
 ```